-- Altered specifications and/or contract are to be emailed in to NYSED CN Office for approval 30 days prior to letting bids.
+- Altered specifications and/or contract are to be emailed in to NYSED CN Office prior to letting bids.

 - After bids have been let, the contract term is for one year and may be extended each year, for an additional four years.

 - An increase to the bid price is limited to no more than the increase in the Consumer Price Index for Urban Consumers (CPI-U) for the New York-Northeastern New Jersey area.
-(Please visit www.bls.gov/ro2/cpinynj.html for the appropriate extension percentage)
+(Please visit https://www.bls.gov/regions/new-york-new-jersey/news-release/consumerpriceindex_newyorkarea.htm for the appropriate extension percentage.)

-- Going out to bid prior to submitting the bid for approval to our office will result in withholding reimbursement and/or potential loss of funds.
+- Going out to bid prior to submitting the pre-bid for approval to our office may result in withholding reimbursement and/or potential loss of funds.